 Ava: You’ve got a parenting order, so you must tell Lou in writing 60 days before the move.
 It’s fair – it impacts their relationship.

 Ava: You have to try hard to work out an agreement.
 But if he goes to court, the judge looks at certain things.

 Ava: Like if you have a good reason to move and how the move will improve Joey’s quality of life.

 Panel 9: Joey drumming on a book that his mum is holding up for him

 Mum: Well, besides the better school, I’ll finally have a job.
 And they can still see each other because Lou’s in the city once a week.

-Ava: Lou doesn’t have equal parenting time, so it’s really on him to show a judge that it’s not in Joey’s best interests to move.
+Ava: The judge will like that.
+And Lou doesn’t have equal parenting time, so it’s really on him to show it’s not in Joey’s best interests to move.